JLWeagle/BiLevelReg/README.md

 # Reference

-If you find our work useful in your research please consider citing our paper:
+If you find this code useful, please cite:

 > @inproceedings{LiuLZFL20, <br>
   author    = {Risheng Liu and Zi Li and Yuxi Zhang and Xin Fan and Zhongxuan Luo}, <br>